Scattered protests push back on U.S. coronavirus stay-at-home orders

 “Yes, this needs to be taken seriously, but it’s being taken advantage of,” Clevenger said.
 “People believe Democrats are attempting to use this to undermine the economy, once again just attacking the president.”

-Increasingly, Republican state lawmakers, including some in Texas, Oklahoma and Wisconsin, have begun putting pressure on governors to reopen states for business.
-In Pennsylvania this week, the Republican-led legislature passed a bill that would loosen restrictions, though Democratic Governor Tom Wolf was expected to veto it.
+Increasingly, Republican state lawmakers, including some in Texas, Oklahoma and Wisconsin, have begun putting pressure on governors to reopen businesses.
+Pennsylvania’s Republican-led legislature passed a bill that would loosen restrictions, which Democratic Governor Tom Wolf was expected to veto.

 Both Democratic and Republican governors have resisted calls to abandon distancing too quickly.
-On Thursday, five Democratic governors and two Republican governors in the Midwest, including Whitmer in Michigan, said they would coordinate efforts to reopen their economies.
+On Thursday, five Democratic governors and two Republican governors in the Midwest, including Whitmer in Michigan, said they would coordinate efforts.

-The protests do not appear to be coordinated at a national level, though there are some similarities in the Facebook groups that have announced them.
+Stephen LaSpina, one of the organizers of a “Stand Up to End the Shutdown” protest set for April 20 at Pennsylvania’s capitol in Harrisburg said that its sole goal was to get the economy running again by May 1.

+“We are really welcoming groups of all different backgrounds and demographics,” said LaSpina, who lives near Scranton, and like many others who work in retail, said he had personally been affected by the shutdown.
+“Anyone who has been impacted by this shutdown in a negative way is welcome and we want them to be heard regardless of their party affiliation.”

-Reporting by Joseph Ax in West Stockbridge, Massachusetts and Michael Martina in Detroit; Additional reporting by Makini Brice in Washington and Julio-Cesar Chavez in Richmond, Virginia; Editing by Daniel Wallis
+Reporting by Joseph Ax in West Stockbridge, Massachusetts and Michael Martina in Detroit; Additional reporting by Makini Brice in Washington and Julio-Cesar Chavez in Richmond, Virginia; Editing by Scott Malone and Daniel Wallis